brightbytes/sql-cms/README.md

 This application comes with a Demo Workflow that was ported from an ancestral app.
 There, it also was a pre-requirement-specification Demo Wokrflow intended to be sufficiently complex to test the application.
 In and of itself, it's meaningless, but it does provide some examples of how to use this system.

-## Future plans
+## Future plans, with difficulty levels

-- Implement an S3 browser for the Import DataFile Create and Edit pages, so S3 URLs needn't be copy/pasted in.
+- DIFFICULT: Implement an S3 browser for the Import DataFile Create and Edit pages, so S3 URLs needn't be copy/pasted in.
 (The BE work has commenced in `app/models/s3`.)
-- Implement the 2 remaining Transform runners.
+- EASY: Implement the 2 remaining Transform runners.
 (The BE work has commenced in `app/factories/runner_factory.rb`.)
-- Add support for files coming from or going to the local filesystem, rather than S3.
-(I started this project using PaperClip, but dropped it when it became too inflexible for my needs.
-Maybe re-introduce?)
+- EASY: Add support for uploading local files to an Import DataFile location.
-- Add Redshift support, both for production and local development.
+- MIDDLING: Add Redshift support, both for production and local development.
-- Maybe port to Convox, especially if it would facilitate Redshift support.
+- MIDDLING: Maybe port to Convox, especially if it would facilitate Redshift support.
-- Add a TransformDependency visualizer so that the entire Transform DAG of a Workflow may be viewed at once.
+- DIFFICULT: Add a TransformDependency visualizer so that the entire Transform DAG of a Workflow may be viewed at once.
-- Add an API and/or SQS integration for remote-triggering of Workflow Runs
+- MIDDLING: Add an API and/or SQS integration for remote-triggering of Workflow Runs
-- Attain complete BE test coverage (mostly there), and add FE coverage (there's none yet).
+- EASY: Attain complete BE test coverage (mostly there), and add FE coverage (there's none yet).
-- Perhaps generalize the notion of a Transform beyond pure SQL to encompass external services.
-- Open source this once it's deemed sufficiently robust.
+- EASY: Open source this application after extracting everything BB-specific to dotenv ENV vars

 ## Environment Setup for local development